 Council's workplaces and vehicles are smoke-free zones.
 Children's Services based at Bandulla Street and Robertson Street campuses are smoke free to the property boundary, as are Council's swimming pools.
 Smokers must move a minimum of four (4) metres from doorways into buildings and dispose properly of waste.

 Health Monitoring Requirements

-This position currently has no health monitoring as part of Council's Health Monitoring Procedure and WHS requirements.
+This position currently has no mandatory health monitoring requirements, however you are eligible for the following under Council's Health Monitoring Procedure: